 County conventions are also the time to elect delegates to represent the county at the annual MFU convention, elect a county president who serves on the MFU Full Board of Directors, and any other officers, such as county Vice President, Secretary, Treasurer or any position available in your county.
 We encourage you to consider running to become a county leader if you are passionate about rural Minnesota.
 To answer the most unasked question: If I go, will I get elected as a delegate or officer?
 The answer is pretty simple: No, unless you want to be elected.

-County conventions are fairly informal, usually held at farms or small restaurants.
+County conventions are fairly informal.
 You can catch up with your neighbors, meet new people and talk about issues in your area.
 These are family-friendly events and provide interesting opportunities hear what others are thinking about rural Minnesota.
 Also because of COVID-19 this year, we ask that you hold your conventions in an outdoor space where you are able to physically distance, such as your farm or a local park, or virtually with the MFU Zoom account.